SUMMER 2021 COVID-19 MITIGATION POLICIES & PROCEDURES

 • Our normal Cancellation Policy (see FAQs Page), will apply to Covid-19 cases as well.
 Please note that if Grow Day Camps is unable–for any reason–to offer the camp session for which your camper is registered, we will offer a full refund.

-We believe that the combination of all these mitigation efforts, plus others we’ll implement behind the scenes, combined with continued increasing societal awareness and responsibility, and lower positivity rates for the disease in Georgia, will allow us to operate camp this summer.
-We fully expect to return to camp in Summer 2021.
+We believe that the combination of all these mitigation efforts, plus others we’ll implement behind the scenes, combined with continued increasing societal awareness and responsibility, and lower positivity rates for the disease in Georgia, will allow us to operate camp safely this summer.

 We’re sharing a lot of information here.
 If any of it is unclear, or if you have questions or concerns, please don’t hesitate to contact us at email@example.com or (706) 864-6181 and/or check our updated FAQs Page.